mpi4py/mpi4py-fft/docs/paper/paper.md

 for solving partial differential equations (PDEs) by the spectral Galerkin method.
 In ``shenfun`` it is possible to solve PDEs of any given dimensionality, by creating tensor product bases as outer products of one-dimensional bases.
-This leads to large multidimensional arrays that are distributed effortlessly using ``mpi4py-fft``.
+This leads to large multidimensional arrays that are distributed effortlessly through ``mpi4py-fft``.

+``mpi4py-fft`` can be utilized by anyone that needs to perform FFTs on large multidimensional arrays.
+Through its distributed array interface it can also be utilized by any application relying on algorithms (not just FFTs) with varying degrees of locality on multidimensional arrays, where MPI can be used to boost performance.

-``Mpi4py-fft`` can be utilized by anyone that needs to perform FFTs on large multidimensional arrays.
-It is installable from ``pypi`` and conda-forge, and released under a permissive 2-clause BSD-license, in the hope that it will be useful.
+``mpi4py-fft`` is installable from ``pypi`` and ``conda-forge``, and released under a permissive 2-clause BSD-license, in the hope that it will be useful.